 With Soren’s “door to door” offering, we are able to pick up and deliver at your specified addresses using local delivery trucks, while facilitating the long haul by rail.

 Your freight is safe when in transit on the rail.
-When the containers are offloaded at the gated intermodal facilities, they are under the watchful eye of 24/7 security personnel and surveillance; many intermodal facilities have their own internal police force.
+When the containers are offloaded at the gated intermodal facilities, they are under the watchful eye of 24/7 security personnel and surveillance.

-On average, a fully-loaded semi-truck has a fuel economy of approximately 6.5 miles per gallon.
-Railroads can move one ton of freight 470 miles on single gallon of fuel.
-That incredible improvement in fuel efficiency translates to a 75% reduction of greenhouse gas emissions on a per-load basis, according to the American Association of Railroads.
-In addition to being the most fuel-efficient and environmentally-friendly mode of overland transportation, every fully-loaded intermodal train removes the equivalent of 280 trucks off the road.
+A freight train can move one ton of freight 470 miles on single gallon of fuel.
+Compared to truck, that translates to a 75% reduction of greenhouse gas emissions per-load.
+In addition, every fully-loaded freight train removes roughly the equivalent of 280 trucks from the road.